Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Use a DELETE request to delete existing resources.

-To ensure that no one has updated an existing resource since you last checked, pass in the ETag returned in the response header from a GET request for the same resource in the If-Match request header.
+To ensure that no one has updated an existing resource because you last checked, pass in the ETag returned in the response header from a GET request for the same resource in the If-Match request header.

 Error responses